 You can find out more information in this reading group membership factsheet (pdf format, 81Kb)

-To join the service, please complete the membership form (pdf format, 88Kb) and hand in at any Oxfordshire library
+To join the service, please complete the joining form (docx format, 48Kb) and hand in at any Oxfordshire library

 Reading groups in libraries